archlinuxarm/PlugUI/README.markdown

 ##State of the code

-PlugUI is now a lightweight event based WSGI application, using the Bottle framework.
+PlugUI is in the process of being ported to Node.js with a clean separation between the client and server side, communicating back and forth via JSON APIs.

-It is currently being ported from django to bottle and cleanly separated into a client side javascript application, and a server side json API.
 It isn't anywhere near done yet, so if you want something usable, checkout the django branch of this repo

 ##Setup